movestore/Daily-Proportions/README.md

 Github repository: *github.com/movestore/Daily-Proportions*

 ## Description
 Filters your data according to a selected attribute and value and returns the daily number and cumulative duration of locations fulfilling this property.
 Can be adapted for local time zone.
+It is necessary to include the Time Lag Between Locations App before this App in the workflow.

 ## Documentation
 This App first marks all locations that fulfill a user defined property (e.g. ground speed > 10 m/s).
 Then it extracts the number of locations per day and track that this property is fulfilled.
 Sample sizes per day are added.